fru-io/handbook/docs/project-management/scrum.md

 The business / product group requires a daily standup to work through blockers and open questions on roadmap and planning.
 Examples are: user stories and business requirements, OKR quarterly planning.
 This meeting should inform on priorities, timelines and deliverables.
 It should also provide a venue to flag product-level decisions requested from the engineering team.

 In Q2 2020, a Scrum of Scrums standup was an attempt to address this, using pod leads.
-However, there was an un-intended consequence of pods being disconnected, and a missing space for technical conversations and troubleshooting, which the previous engineering standup format allowed for.
+However, there was an unintended consequence of pods being disconnected, and a missing space for technical conversations and troubleshooting, which the previous engineering standup format allowed for.
 It also was at risk of becoming a `status update` meeting, which is not the intent of the scrum team standup.

 Additionally, while the Geekbot written standup socializes everyone’s standup, it doesn’t create a predictable follow-up space for breakouts.
 It’s a lot of reading, every day.
 And we risk losing visibility on week-to-week, high-level goal progress (OKRs).